Last Updated on 27 August 2024 by Cycloscope

 Contributed by Leanne from The Globetrotter GP

 Visiting Sepilok Orangutan Sanctuary is an absolute must-do in Borneo.
-With the destruction of their rainforest habitat for the palm oil industry, it’s getting harder and hade to spot Orangutans in the wild in Borneo.
-However, you will see plenty of the cute, orange, furry apes at Sepilok rescue centre.
+With the destruction of their rainforest habitat for the palm oil industry, it’s getting harder and harder to spot Orangutans in the wild in Borneo.
+However, you will see plenty of the cute, orange, furry apes at the Sepilok rescue center.

-Whilst it’s a great opportunity for wildlife lovers to get close to these wonderful creatures, it’s also an ethical centre which really helps the Orangutans.
+Whilst it’s a great opportunity for wildlife lovers to get close to these wonderful creatures, it’s also an ethical center that really helps the Orangutans.
 For this reason, you won’t get close to the baby Orangutans (unless they are with mum) as the babies are kept away from humans for their safety and development.

-The centre is open straight onto rainforest which means that many of the Orangutans are free to come and go as they please.
+The center is open straight onto the rainforest which means that many of the Orangutans are free to come and go as they please.
 When I was there I got to see a wild orangutan make friends with one of the rescued ones.
 It was super cute.

 Make sure you turn up early and get a good spot at the feeding stations where you are most likely to see more Orangutans as they rock up to be fed.
 If they don’t turn up, however, remind yourself this is a good thing as it means they are more self-sufficient and getting closer to being able to be released!